 Tell them to record the data in an organised way and justify the predictions of fractions and total number.

 How do they deal with fish that get selected but are already tagged?
 Do they tag them again?
 Does double or triple tagging improve the data?
 How?
+Monitor for any students who may need further support and provide as required.

 - Finish the lesson with a video about tag and release methods used by scientists.
 Many videos are available online.